 What is UC Davis Youth Programs?

 Boasting outstanding facilities and featuring experienced recreation professionals at UC Davis, Youth Programs offers a diverse range of high quality camps, classes, trips and swimming lessons for youth up to age 18.
-Participants may enhance their creativity in the well-equipped Craft Center, learn about teamwork and fitness at the air-conditioned ARC, improve their swimming skills at the Rec Pool or learn valuable cooking and nutrition skills.
+Participants may enhance their creativity in the well-equipped Craft Center, learn about teamwork and fitness at the air-conditioned ARC, improve their swimming skills at the Rec Pool, enhance their knowledge through exciting education enrichment programs or learn valuable cooking and nutrition skills.
 Our staff is comprised of highly qualified UC Davis students who are passionate about making this summer an exciting one for your kids.

 Program Goals for Participants